The BBC no longer wants TV shows in which white, middle-aged men stand up and explain things, according to one of the corporation's senior executives.

 prostitution related anti-social behaviour in public spaces throughout the borough."

-issue contracts to companies that also pay a living wage?
+contracts to companies that also pay a living wage?
 Has it looked at the impact of benefit sanctions, the benefit cap and other cuts on people in the borough and taken measures to address this?
-The council doesn't offer any concrete help
+The council doesn't offer any concrete help to sex workers

 Customs officers are to gain permission to enter and search people's homes without a warrant in a law change a minister warns would allow them more powers than the police.